 Greasing the Groove (often abbreviated GtG), popularized by Pavel Tsatsouline, is closer to "practicing a movement" than traditional strength training.
 While many programs emphasize volume and training close to failure, GtG focuses on repetition quality and frequency.

-The goal isn't muscle damage or metabolic stress, but better muscle recruitment.
+The approach emphasizes better muscle recruitment.
 You're training your nervous system to perform the movement more efficiently and consistently.

 Within the broader context of Strength & Movement overview, GtG is a tool for specific sticking points: one exercise you want to improve without dramatically increasing your overall training volume.